emberjs/rfcs/text/0617-rfc-stages.md

 After:

     - Stage: Proposed (later updated to other stages)
-    - Release version/date: Unreleased (later updated with vX.Y.Z or YYYY-MM-DD)
     - Start Date: (fill me in with today's date, YYYY-MM-DD)
+    - Release date: Unreleased (later update with YYYY-MM-DD)
+    - Release Versions: (Include any package with work necessary for the feature, n/a for non-code RFCs)
+      - ember-source: vX.Y.Z
+      - ember-data: vX.Y.Z
     - Relevant Team(s): (fill this in with the [team(s)](README.md#relevant-teams) to which this RFC applies)
-    - RFC PR: (after opening the RFC PR, update this with a link to it and update the file name)
+    - RFC PR: (after opening the Propsoal RFC PR, update this with a link to it and update the file name)

-    - Tracking: (URLs to project boards, quest issues, etc. Separate by a comma and space.)
+For RFCs that have moved through to at least the [Accepted](#Accepted) stage, this data will be used to add and update a block at the top of the RFC prose to indicate the current stage, with a brief explanation of that stage.
+It should link to any open PRs to update the stage of the RFC.

+We will make use of automation to add/update a section to the RFC with links to each PR that caused the RFC to move to a new stage.

+`Tracking` will be removed for new RFCs.
+Links that would have appeared here should be found on the PR to move the RFC to [Ready for Release](#Ready-for-Release).

 ### Reconciling past RFCs